|

 I hope these ideas will help colleagues, patients and concerned families achieve a real contemporary perception of what can be done for aortic stenosis patients of all ages.
 This low-impact, patient-centered approach to aortic stenosis affords excellent outcomes and restores a normal life expectancy and improved quality of life in the vast majority of treated patients.

-If you would like to contact Dr. Giovanni Ciuffo, you can email him directly at giovanni.ciuffo@mountsinai.org.
-Or, you can call his office at (212) 659-6800.
+If you would like to contact Dr. Giovanni Ciuffo, you can email him directly at giovanni.ciuffo@mountsinai.org or call his office directly at (212) 659-6800.
+Also, you can visit Dr. Ciuffo’s surgeon profile at our new Heart Valve Surgeon Database.

 Thanks to Dr. Ciuffo for sharing his research with us!!